marckean/marcseparation/_docs/42-fathers_mum.md

 ![](../blobs/paternalgrandmother/63.png)

 - Alex also told Marc she wished Ian and I were dead – she wanted to claim some of Marc’s intended inheritance.
-I tried to remain neutral in their relationship issues, but after those 2 comments, Alex has lost any respect I may have had for her…… 	She thought I was on her side, but failed to acknowledge that Marc is my son, and even though I don’t agree with the way he has handled parts of his relationship, I will always give he and the children my support.
+I tried to remain neutral in their relationship issues, but after that comment from Alex and also after she blamed Marc for Julia's death, I lost any respect I may have had for her…… 	She thought I was on her side, but failed to acknowledge that Marc is my son, and even though I don’t agree with the way he has handled parts of his relationship, I will always give he and the children my support.

 ![](../blobs/paternalgrandmother/64.png)